farisachugthai/ipython/docs/source/exception_handling.rst

 Color schemes
 -------------

-The colors are defined in the class TBTools through the use of the ColorSchemeTable class.
+The colors are defined in the class `TBTools` through the use of the :class:`~IPython.utils.coloransi.ColorSchemeTable` class.

 Currently the following exist:

   - NoColor: allows all of this module to be used in any terminal (the color escapes are just dummy blank strings).